nlatif/react-redux-starter-kit/README.md

 |`lint`|Lint all `.js` files.|
 |`lint:fix`|Lint and fix all `.js` files.
 [Read more on this](http://eslint.org/docs/user-guide/command-line-interface.html#fix).|

+##Example
+##Find the Hidden Object
+This example is a simple web application implementation of react-redux.
+Presently, a one player game, where the player (represented by a submarine) has to locate hidden objects under the ocean.
+Navigation through the game screen is with the arrow keys.
+On finding the object, the player sees a 'good job notification' and can hit the 'play' button to find which object to locate next.
+The game was built with kids as the target audience and to understand and comprehend react-redux.
+Also includes tests.

+Possible Future work:
+Navigation through any input device.
+Animating hidden objects.
+Animating various aspects of the game.
+And Include more than 1 player.

 ## Application Structure

 The application structure presented in this boilerplate is **fractal**, where functionality is grouped primarily by feature rather than file type.
 Please note, however, that this structure is only meant to serve as a guide, it is by no means prescriptive.
 That said, it aims to represent generally accepted guidelines and patterns for building scalable applications.
 If you wish to read more about this pattern, please check out this [awesome writeup](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure) by [Justin Greenberg](https://github.com/justingreenberg).